shivamsn97/Pyxle/docs/fundamentals/pyx-files.md

 # Authoring `.pyx` Files

-A `.pyx` file pairs three concerns:
+A `.pyx` file pairs three concerns that ship together so you never lose track of where data, document metadata, and UI live:

 1. Optional module-level constants (e.g., `HEAD`).
 2. An async server loader decorated with `@server`.